Good Humans: Sam Thies

 Q. Coming from Brisbane what sparked the passion to explore communities in the outback, Queensland.

-Q. As a father, what lessons Do you think the next generation can learn from spending time in rural communities?
+Q. As a father, what lessons do you think the next generation can learn from spending time in rural communities?

 Q. In capturing the BUSH project, you documented and captured countless Outback characters.
 Can you tell us about one that really stood out to you and why that was?